 We’ve let the District know that the members of Local 99 have spoken and we’re ready to strike – for fair wages, for more staffing, for respect.

 So, what’s next?
 We will continue in negotiations with the District.
 We are currently scheduled to bargain with them on April 20 and 30.
 If there is no significant movement by April 30, we will begin the process to call for a lawful strike.
 We want to be clear that we will follow every step under the law to ensure that striking workers are protected.

 Our bargaining team could decide to call for a general strike before the end of the school year.
 Or it’s possible that certain worksites could strike to protest the District’s unfair labor practices.
 We have filed charges against LAUSD with the Public Employment Relations Board to protest bad faith bargaining and threats and harassment of union members, including denying us access to some strike voting sites.
 Our bargaining team will review all our options and decide on the best action to take.

 In the meantime, we must begin preparing for a strike.
 We need members to step-up to be strike captains.
 This means you will take the lead to prepare your school, worksite or your area to take action.
-If you would like to be a strike captain, click or tap the button below and save the date – April 28 – for a planning meeting.
+If you would like to be a strike captain, click or tap the button below.

 As we prepare for a strike, it’s also important to be aware that supervisors may begin saying things to discourage you from striking.

 They may promise to give you more hours or other perks if you don’t strike.